sudoflux/bootstrap/README.md

   - build-essential (or equivalent)
   - python3
   - python3-pip
+  - openssh-server (for remote access)
+  - avahi-daemon (for .local hostname resolution)
 - Clones your dotfiles repository
 - Sets up SSH keys for GitHub and general use
-- Configures SSH with appropriate settings
+- Configures SSH server for remote access
+- Adds machine hostname to SSH config for easy connections

 ## Supported Operating Systems